 People are now spending more time in retirement, and needing more funds to support themselves post-work, than previous generations.

-Therefore, careful planning is essential to ensure a happy and stress-free retirement.
+All of this is a long-winded way of saying: careful planning is essential to ensure a happy and stress-free retirement.
 Our retirement guide is here to help you get started!

 You can never start doing the groundwork too early.
 Research has shown that only 46% of Australians over the age of 40 feel prepared for retirement.
 We may think we control when we pull the plug on work but it can be forced on us through accidents, ill-health, redundancy, or other factors that may mean an earlier-than-expected exit from the workplace.

 The decision to retire rarely happens overnight.
 It’s often a gradual process which requires you to take into account your financial needs, whether you want to call it quits completely or simply cut back on your working hours, whether you’re emotionally ready to lose the support structure of an office and routine, how long it will take you to save that nest egg, and so on.

 What sort of retirement are you planning?
 A jet-setting whirl of yearly overseas trips or a quieter life of gardening, golf, and the occasional meal out?
 Are you a social animal, a travel fan, or a homebody?
 Will you have to support children at university and what health costs do you anticipate?
 Are you planning to downsize, embark on a sea change or are you staying put?

 Whatever your individual circumstances, detailed planning, foresight, and strategic thinking pay off big in the long run.

 How do I get started with retirement planning?